Skip to content

 • Check the Polygon PoS Ansible repository for requirements.

-• You will also need to ensure that Go is not installed in your environment.
-You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go to be installed.
+• You also need to ensure that Go is not installed in your environment.
+You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go.

 • You will also need to make sure that your VM / Machine does not have any previous setups for Polygon Validator or Heimdall or Bor.
 You will need to delete them as your setup will run into issues.